-- (1) Amendments to the Official Zoning Map involving any change in the boundaries of an existing zoning district, or changing the designation of a parcel or district, shall be allowed only upon findings as follows: - (a) The amendment is not adverse to the public health, safety, and welfare; - (b) The amendment is in substantial conformity with the master plan, or
+(1) Amendments to the Official Zoning Map involving any change in the boundaries of an existing zoning district, or changing the designation of a parcel or district, shall be allowed only upon findings as follows:

-The existing zoning is erroneous, or
+- (a) The amendment is not adverse to the public health, safety, and welfare; and - (b) The amendment is in substantial conformity with the master plan, or - The existing zoning is erroneous, or i. - ii.
+Conditions in the area affected or adjacent areas have changed materially since the area was last zoned.

-- ii.
-Conditions in the area affected or adjacent areas have changed materially since the area was last zoned. - (2) Rezoning may be requested or initiated by the Planning Commission, the Board of Trustees, or the owner of any legal or equitable interest in the property or his representative.
+(2) Rezoning may be requested or initiated by the Planning Commission, the Board of Trustees, or the owner of any legal or equitable interest in the property or his representative.
 The rezoning shall be reviewed for compliance with the criteria of this subsection in accordance with the review procedure of the Paonia Municipal Code and Administrative policies applicable.
 The Board of Trustees may initiate rezoning on its own motion, in which case the Board shall hold a hearing either in conjunction with second reading of a rezoning ordinance, or separately.
 The area considered for rezoning may be enlarged by the recommendation of the Planning Commission on its own motion over the area requested in the application.

-(3) The Town may impose conditions as necessary to ensure that the above criteria are met. \ Written State ment.
+(3) The Town may impose conditions as necessary to ensure that the above criteria are met.
+A Written State meat

-The would like to charge Zoning to resell hot From Commercial/Industrial to residential in order to be able to build a residential home or howe a to be able to build a residential and new buyer of able to build a hesidential and new buyer of able to build a hesidential and a cleaned op from an Currenty it is vacant Land a cleaned up could old storage oil i gas faulty & I believe we could use more hesidential lots, so we request it be Re-Zond use more hesidential lots, so we request it be Re-Zond to Residential, Shank You Son masur 246-2024
+We would like to charge Zoning to resell bet From Commercial/Industrial to residential in order to be able to build a residential home or howe a to be able to build a residential forme of normal and New buyer de able to build a residential and and when buyer de able to build a hesidential and aurrenty it is vacant Land & Cle and Optroman aurrenty it is vacant Land & Cle and Optroman and a cle and optroman of storage oil & gas faulty & I betwee we could all storage oil & gas faulty & I betwee we could use more Residential Lots, so we request it be Re-Zond we more Residential Lots, so we request it be Re-Zond to Residential, Shank You Jon Masau 2/6-2029 st Revised: June 2018